coatyio/transaction-network-connector/README.dev.md

 Deployment bundle and executables are attached to the created GitHub release as zipped assets.

-The Docker image is pushed to the GitHub Container registry of the `coatyio` organization.
+The Docker image is pushed to the GitHub Container registry of the `transaction-network-connector` repo.
 You can inspect a released image interactively as follows (can't use bash shell as it is not part of alpine-linux):

 ```sh
 docker run -it --rm -p 50060:50060 ghcr.io/coatyio/transaction-network-connector:<release-version> ash